max-reddel/QONNECT/README.md

 # The CEPAI Model

-## The Circular Economy of Plastic in the Automotive Industry Model

-This is an agent-based simulation model that concerns the circular economy of plastic in the automotive industry.
+The Circular Economy of Plastic in the Automotive Industry (CEPAI) Model is an agent-based simulation model that concerns the circular economy of plastic in the automotive industry within the Netherlands.

-## Contributors:
+## Contributors
 - Max Reddel
 - Felicitas Reddel
 - Anmol Soni